Kingsley Plantation: Pre-Columbian settlement and colonization

 Fort George Island is located in Duval County, several miles northeast of downtown Jacksonville.
 It is a marsh island at the mouth of the St. Johns River, surrounded by tidal estuaries, Little Talbot Island, and the Nassau River.
 The north Atlantic coast of Florida had been inhabited for approximately 12,000 years when Spanish explorer Juan Ponce de León landed near Cape Canaveral in 1513.
 The Spanish met the Saturiwa, a Timucua tribe, who were the largest group of indigenous people in the region, numbering about 14,000.
 Bands of Timucua extended into central Florida and south Georgia.
 An estimated 35 chiefdoms existed in the territory, and their societies were complex with large villages sustained by fishing, hunting, and agriculture, but they frequently warred with each other and unrelated groups of Native Americans.
 The Spanish concentrated their efforts of exploration and settlement on the Gulf Coast of Florida.
 By 1562, Jean Ribault led French explorers to the mouth of the St. Johns River where they built a garrison in 1564, calling it Fort Caroline.
 Within 200 years the population of the indigenous people of Florida was decimated by disease and constant fighting.
 They left behind evidence of their existence in massive middens or shell mounds filled with discarded food byproducts.
 On Fort George Island, the shells were primarily oysters.

 Ownership of Florida transferred to the United Kingdom in 1763.
 Spanish settlers had established missions—including one on Fort George Island named San Juan del Puerto that eventually gave the nearby St. Johns River its name—but their frequent battles with the Timucua and a decline in mission activity curbed development.
 When the British controlled Florida, they established several plantations in the region.
 Richard Hazard owned the first plantation on Fort George Island in 1765, harvesting indigo with several dozen enslaved Africans.
 Spain regained ownership of Florida in 1783 after the American Revolution and recruited new Americans with promises of free land.

 In 1793, American Revolution veteran John "Lightning" McQueen (1751–1807) was lured to Fort George Island from South Carolina by the Spanish government, which rewarded McQueen with the island.
 McQueen settled with 300 slaves and constructed a large house in a unique architectural style exhibiting four corner pavilions surrounding a great room.
-McQueen was soon bankrupt due to misfortunes, and the possession of the plantation turned over to John McIntosh (1773–1836) from Georgia who revived it in 1804.
-McIntosh, however, took a leading role in the Patriot Rebellion, an insurgency by Americans to hasten the annexation of Florida to the United States.
+McQueen was soon bankrupt due to misfortunes, and the possession of the plantation turned over to John Houston McIntosh (1773–1836) from Georgia who revived it in 1804.
+McIntosh, however, took a leading role in the Patriot War, an insurgency by Americans to hasten the annexation of Florida to the United States.
 The rebellion was unsuccessful, and McIntosh fled back into Georgia to escape punishment from the Spanish.